SirCrocker/manchester-encoding/README.md

 Current implementation done only for the ESP8266

 #### Todo:
-- [ ] Check if the receiver method for identifying 1s and 0s works or if a more relaxed implementation is needed.
-- [ ] Implement sync
+- [ ] Implement sync (header+trailer should add 1 byte in length!)
 - [ ] Implement it
+- [x] Check if the receiver method for identifying 1s and 0s works or if a more relaxed implementation is needed.

 **Features**:
 - Both IEEE and G.E.
 Thomas conventions are available.